Assets list

 After being filtered through file location, profile type, color space, etc., the resulting assets are shown in the large pane.

-A visual column shows at a glance what colors are involved in the asset.
-The colors shown are color-accurate to the colors actually defined by the profile or image.
-Abstract profiles and device link profiles do not have definable colors and show as black or white.
+The color column shows at a glance which colors are involved in the asset.
+The colors shown are color-accurate to the colors actually defined by the profile, image or list.
+Abstract profiles and device link profiles don’t typically have definable colors and show with representative colors or icons.

 The Type column identifies the asset as: